NirantK/blog/content/writing/reflectedglory.md

 ---

 Cool, I hope you have your three written or typed somewhere accessible.
+Let's carry on.
+We'll come back to it, I promise.

-# **Don't bask in Reflected Glory**
+# **Don't Bask in Reflected Glory**

 That's it.
 That is the only thing I want you to do and you will be on your way to learning **how do I avoid these labels**?